By law, we must inspect all gas appliances in the homes we own once a year.

 Our gas contractor carries out all repairs, services and inspections on the gas appliances we own.

-When the contractors are in your home, they will:
+When the contractors are in your home

 Even if you have no gas appliances, we still need to have access to your home.

 The health and safety executive insists that all landlords must inspect every property they own once a year - this includes homes that have no gas supply.

 This reassures everyone living in the neighbourhood that the risk of a gas explosion has been reduced.

 The safety inspection visit takes about five minutes but it is vital for everyone's safety.